Giuseppe Tartini

-Giuseppe Tartini (8 April 1692 – 26 February 1770) was an Italian composer and violinist of the Baroque era born in Pirano (Piran, today part of Slovenia) the Republic of Venice.
-Tartini was a prolific composer, composing over a hundred of pieces for the violin with the majority of them being violin concertos.
-However, today, he is most famously remembered for his Violin Sonata in G Minor (the Devil's Trill Sonata).
+Giuseppe Tartini (8 April 1692 – 26 February 1770) was an Italian composer and violinist of the Baroque era born in Pirano in the Republic of Venice (now Piran, Slovenia).
+Tartini was a prolific composer, composing over a hundred pieces for the violin, the majority of them violin concertos.
+He is best remembered for his Violin Sonata in G Minor (the Devil's Trill Sonata).

-Biography
+Early life

-Tartini was born on 8 April 1692 in Pirano (today part of Slovenia), a town on the peninsula of Istria, in the Republic of Venice to Gianantonio – native of Florence – and Caterina Zangrando, a descendant of one of the oldest aristocratic Piranese families.
+Tartini was born on 8 April 1692 in Pirano (today Piran in Slovenia), a town on the peninsula of Istria, in the Republic of Venice to Gianantonio – native of Florence – and Caterina Zangrando, a descendant of one of the oldest aristocratic Piranese families.

 It appears Tartini's parents intended him to become a Franciscan friar and, in this way, he received basic musical training.
 Tartini studied violin first at the collegio delle Scuole Pie in Capodistria (today Koper).

 He studied law at the University of Padua, where he became skilled at fencing.
-After his father's death in 1710, he married Elisabetta Premazore, a woman his father would have disapproved of because of her lower social class and age difference.
-Unfortunately, Elisabetta was a favorite of the powerful Cardinal Giorgio Cornaro, who promptly charged Tartini with abduction.
+After his father's death in 1710, he married Elisabetta Premazore, a woman his father disapproved of because of her poverty, unknown father and greater age (she was 20, he was 18).
+Unfortunately, Elisabetta was a favourite of the powerful Cardinal Giorgio Cornaro, who promptly charged Tartini with abduction.
 Tartini fled Padua to go to the monastery of St. Francis in Assisi, where he could escape prosecution.
 In Assisi he studied under Bohuslav Matěj Černohorský.

+Career

 Legend says when Tartini heard Francesco Maria Veracini's playing in 1716, he was impressed by it and dissatisfied with his own skill.
 He fled to Ancona and locked himself away in a room to practice, according to Charles Burney, "in order to study the use of the bow in more tranquility, and with more convenience than at Venice, as he had a place assigned him in the opera orchestra of that city".

 Tartini's skill improved tremendously and, in 1721, he was appointed Maestro di Cappella at the Basilica di Sant'Antonio in Padua, with a contract that allowed him to play for other institutions if he wished.
-In Padua he met and befriended fellow composer and theorist Francesco Antonio Vallotti.
+In Padua, he met and befriended fellow composer and theorist Francesco Antonio Vallotti.
 Between 1723 and 1725 he was in Prague, where he was master of the chapel of the Count Kinsky.

 Tartini was the first known owner of a violin made by Antonio Stradivari in 1715, which Tartini bestowed upon his student Salvini, who in turn gave it to the Polish composer and virtuoso violinist Karol Lipiński upon hearing him perform: the instrument is thus known as the Lipinski Stradivarius.
 Tartini also owned and played the Antonio Stradivarius violin ex-Vogelweith from 1711.

 In 1726, Tartini started a violin school which attracted students from all over Europe.
 Gradually, Tartini became more interested in the theory of harmony and acoustics and from 1750 to the end of his life he published various treatises, in which he also treated problems of music theory on a mathematical basis.

+Death

 He died of gangrene on 26 February 1770 in Padua.